wes-gw/test/Documentations/Use Cases.md

 - Conduct market-related research on business economics, go-to-market strategy and expansion plans, market dynamics, market research and market sizing, competitive dynamics analysis, customer interviews and reference checks
 - Manually enter any new data that is collected from: [Import & Edit](./Requirements.md#import-and-edit)
   - Phone: manual entry into the database
-  - In-person, networking events, business traveling – manual entry unless information can be automatically pulled from LinkedIn, a business card, business card etc. Section 5.1 Feature E: Import & Edit
+  - In-person, networking events, business traveling
+  – manual entry unless information can be automatically pulled from LinkedIn, a business card, business card etc. [Import & Edit](./Requirements.md#import-and-edit)

 - If the information does not exist or is incorrect: [[Import & Edit](./Requirements.md#import-and-edit), [Timestamp Tracking and Version control](./Requirements.md#timestamp-tracking-and-version-control)
 ]